Greginkansas/-openhab-openhab1wiki/Security.md

 - `OFF` - security is disabled generally
 - `EXTERNAL` - security is switched on for external requests (e.g. originating from the Internet) only

-To distinguish between internal and external addresses one may configure a net mask in `openhab.cfg`.
+To distinguish between internal and external addresses one may configure the `security:netmask` in `openhab.cfg`.
 Every ip-address which is in range of this net mask will be treated as internal address must not be authorized though.
+Multiple netmasks can be specified (comma separated).
+This may be necessary on networks using both IPv4 and IPv6 addresses.
+To debug issues with netmasks set the `org.openhab.io.net.http` logging level to TRACE in logback.xml.